callegarimattia/go-life/README.md

 # go-life

-game of life written in go
+Conway's Game of Life in Go.